bevyengine/rfcs/rfcs/45-stageless.md

 2. Revisit plugin definition and plugin configuration.
 3. Cloning registered systems.
 (This probably warrants its own RFC, but it fits with the multiple worlds discussion.)
 4. Add [manual dependency graph construction](https://github.com/bevyengine/bevy/pull/2381) methods.
-5. Support forcing system execution orders: useful for debugging system order bugs and optimization work.
+5. Seeded, fully deterministic system execution orders: useful for debugging system order bugs and optimization work.
 6. Move command queues into the `World` so that exclusive systems can drain them directly (e.g. in some user-defined order).

-7. Enable conditions in arbitrary boolean expressions.
+7. Compose conditions via arbitrary boolean expressions.
 8. Support automatic insertion and removal of systems to reduce schedule clutter and support other forms of one-off logic.
 9. Run schedules without `&mut World`, inferring access based on the systems inside.

 ## Appendix

 These implementation ideas/details are here to avoid cluttering the RFC.

 ### `apply_system_buffers`